Ketan-Karki/sre-student-api/README.md

 - `PUT /students/:id`: Update a student's information.
 - `DELETE /students/:id`: Delete a student record.

+### Contribution Guidelines
+I welcome contributions to enhance the Student API.
+Please fork the repository and submit a pull request with your changes.
+Ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.

+## Contact
+For any questions or support, please contact the project maintainer at [ketankarki2626@gmail.com].